fablabbcn/smartcitizen-docs/docs/start.md

 | nets      | Nets        | Wi-Fi Networks      | Not required                                  | Not required                              |
 | timestamp | Timestamp   | YYYY-MM-DD hh:mm:ss | Not required                                  | Not required                              |

-You can use the [SCKSensorData](https://github.com/fablabbcn/Smart-Citizen-Kit/blob/master/data/sck_sensor_data.php) **php** class to re-scale and calibrate the received data.
-Check the code .
+You can use the **[SCKSensorData](https://github.com/fablabbcn/Smart-Citizen-Kit/blob/master/data/) php** class to re-scale and calibrate the received data.
+Check it on [github](https://github.com/fablabbcn/Smart-Citizen-Kit/blob/master/data/).

 Here is an example how to use it to receive a request, converted and store it in a CSV file: